Measures of Success

 Ongoing Practices and Programs

-- Central Coast Sustainability Committee: UCSB has partnered with the Cities of Santa Barbara, Goleta, and Carpinteria, the County of Santa Barbara, and the Community Environmental Council in 2011 and 2012 to host the Central Coast Sustainability Summit.
-During the last summit, we launched several new projects which will be active throughout the year and in the future.
-This projects include a multi-jurisdictional renewable energy taskforce, a product stewardship initiative, and a new volunteer management program.
+- Central Coast Sustainability Committee: UCSB has partnered with the Cities of Santa Barbara, Goleta, and Carpinteria, the County of Santa Barbara, and the Community Environmental Council to host an annual Central Coast Sustainability Summit.

 - The UC Santa Barbara Summit on Energy Efficiency: Established in 2008 by the Institute for Energy Efficiency, this conference is an annual event which brings together stakeholders in efficiency technologies, facilitating growth and collaboration .
 The Summit brings together national leaders in industry, academia, and government for two days of in-depth discussions on the latest advancements in the fast-moving sector of energy efficiency.
 The 2011 summit focused on the current administration’s major investments in energy efficiency research and development and will include a session on the Department of Energy’s latest program aimed to reduce the cost of solar power to $1/Watt.
 Sessions were also held on the evolution of the Smart Grid and the related potential for energy efficiency and renewables.
 Additional areas of focus included supercomputing, UCSB research highlights on silicon photonics, battery storage, and solid-state lighting, and expediting innovation from the lab to market in today’s economy.

-- Earth Day Celebrations: UCSB Sustainability and the Bren School of Environmental Science & Management reserve annual booths at the Community Environmental Council‘s Earth Day Celebration to educate the local community on our sustainability programs and student research happening on the UCSB campus.
+- Earth Day Celebrations: UCSB Sustainability reserve annual booths at the Community Environmental Council‘s Earth Day Celebration to educate the local community on our sustainability programs and student research happening on the UCSB campus.
 UCSB Sustainability also reserves a booth each year at the Isla Vista Earth Day Celebration organized by the Associated Students Environmental Affairs Board.